chippyash/Currency/README.md

 1 200,26 £

-In both cases, $gbp->get() (or simply $gbp()) will return 120026, i.e. an int.
+In both cases, $gbp->getValue() will return 120026, i.e. an int.

 If you need the value as a float downscaled according to its precision use getAsFloat()

-As alluded to above, the Currency class is based on the strongtype IntType.
-This is because integer maths is far more accurate than floating point maths and if you were to throw some Currencies at the Chippyash/math-type-calculator then the results would be more accurate and consistent.
+As alluded to above, the Currency class is based on the Integer.
+This is because integer maths is far more accurate than floating point maths.
 The class knows how to convert to/from int/float using the precision parameter and can therefore maintain long term accuracy.

-If you don't want to use the math-type-calculator, you can retrieve the currency's internal value via the get() method.
 You can set its value either via the set() method using an integer value or via the setAsFloat() method using a float value that will be upscaled to the internal integer value using the Currency's precision value. e.g. assuming a precision == 2, then: